brntbeer/calculator-the-actioning/demo.md

 - When ready, in the terminal run `script/reset`.

   - This will prompt for a `[y/n]` response to continue.

 **NOTE**: As mentioned in the prompt, it will reset your `origin`, which _should_ be your fork.

-- Once you force push, you may need to revisit the **Security** tab to ensure GitHub is creating the build for you.
+- Once you force push, you should revisit the **Security** tab to ensure GitHub is not fixing the vulnerability.
+It should tell you that GitHub is unable to tell you vulnerability data because you disabled **Data Services**.